zhongguojie1998/EpiBRAIN/README.md

 ## Data Pipeline

 1. Org data format: bw (UCSC bigwig file).
 Get the data summary stats (serve as **label**) with [`pyBigWig`](https://github.com/deeptools/pyBigWig)
 2. preprocess the data and get the train/valid/test in the .bed file (essentially a tsv file, contain the chr, start, end info).
-Presample all the data points (across all the genomes) and Precompute all the labels in the preprocessing stage, reference the [script](https://github.com/calico/basenji/blob/master/tutorials/preprocess.ipynb), save in the torch pt files
+Presample all the data points (across all the genomes) and Precompute all the labels in the preprocessing stage, reference the [preprocess script](https://github.com/calico/basenji/blob/master/tutorials/preprocess.ipynb), save in the torch pt files
 3. [DNA Tokenizer](https://github.com/lucidrains/enformer-pytorch/blob/5a5974d2821c728f93294731c50b55f1f55fd86d/enformer_pytorch/data.py), Dataset, get the tokenized DNA (one hot, L * 4) and the label of the correponding region (cell type * modality * central bin num)

 Final data point: a 196,608 length DNA window, further truncated into 128 (bin width) * 896 (bin num), for each bin, calculate the label (for each cell type, each modality, we have a label value).
 When training, we only calculate the loss for the central bins, not for the marginal bins (marginal ones don't have enough information)